gearoidfox/numbers/prime/README.md

-# calculate prime numbers
+# Calculate prime numbers

-Calculate primes up to N with the [Sieve of Sundaram](https://en.wikipedia.org/wiki/Sieve_of_Sundaram):
+ - Using the [Sieve of Sundaram](https://en.wikipedia.org/wiki/Sieve_of_Sundaram).
+Print all prime numbers from 2 to N:

        make
        ./sundaram N